-Consumers should also read the terms and conditions of the card carefully, as there may be restrictions on how the card may be used.
+- Read the card/voucher terms and conditions carefully, as there may be restrictions on how the card may be used

 When a card isn't honoured

-A store may not honour your gift card if they:
+A store does not have to honour your gift card if:

-- change to new owners (unless the sale of the business was as a ‘going concern’ where the assets and liabilities are transferred to the new owner)
+- have new owners (unless the sale of the business was as a ‘going concern’ where the assets and liabilities are transferred to the new owner)

-- go into administration, receivership or liquidation (consumers become ‘unsecured creditors’ of the previous company).
+- they go into administration, receivership or liquidation (consumers become ‘unsecured creditors’ of the previous company).